 At Lemon Crest, we believe that EVERY student deserves to receive the supports they need when they need it.
 We have designed a robust system of MTSS (multi-tiered systems of support) in both academics and social emotional learning.
 We use universal screeners to determine which students are in need of which supports.
 On the academic side of MTSS, we have implemented research based intervention programs to meet the diverse needs of our students.
-We have 1.5 reading intervention specialists, who support students who need additional literacy support using the research based SIPPS program.
+We have 1 reading intervention specialists, who supports students who need additional literacy support using the research based SIPPS program.

-On the social-emotional side of MTSS, we implement a combination of Positive Behavioral Interventions and Supports (PBIS) and Responsive Classroom.
-Through PBIS and Responsive Classroom, Lemon Crest has focused on building communication and collaboration skills, which in turn will strengthen school community as well as empathy.
+On the social-emotional side of MTSS, we implement a combination of Positive Behavioral Interventions and Supports (PBIS) and Responsive Classroom with each classroom also using the social-emotional learning curriculum, Second Step.
+Through PBIS and Responsive Classroom, combined with our school-wide expectations of ROAR (Respect, On Task, Always Safe, Responsible), Lemon Crest has focused on building communication and collaboration skills, which in turn will strengthen school community as well as empathy.
 Lemon Crest Lions ROAR - We are Respectful, On Task, Always Safe, and Responsible.
 Additionally, we use the habits of character to learn how to be the very best versions of ourselves.
 LC has also incorporated the principles of Responsive Classroom, which include positive interpersonal interactions, expressing feelings and emotions appropriately, and merging social emotional well being with academic achievement.
 The students of Lemon Crest School also receive mental health services through access to our School Counselor who runs small group instruction for student in need of additional support, and access to Mental Health Professionals through our partnership with Wellness Together.